 Go ahead and start planning your launch!

 Both, in terms of earning validation and garnering traffic to our website, Product Hunt can be a significant boost.
-The platform gave us the jump start that we had hoped for when we launched our product.
-Anyone looking to promote their product, especially in its early stages, should definitely not miss out on leveraging this platform.
+The platform gave us the jump start that we had hoped for when we were in the launched our product.
+A company launching a new product into the market must first decide where to launch the product.
+And anyone looking to promote their product, especially in its early stages, should definitely not miss out on leveraging this platform.